 Turnip Manchester Market is a round, white fleshed type with a green top.
 It has a mild flavour and keeps well.

 Turnip 'Oasis' can be picked at any size with a sweet juicy flavour.
 It can be eaten raw or grated and added to salads.
 Ideal for summer and autumn harvests.
-Available from Thompson & Morgan.
+Available at Thompson & Morgan.

 Turnip 'Snowball' is traditional and dependable, sweet flavoured, creamy white globe turnip.
 Cropping from early autumn to early winter.
 Height and spread to 10in (25cm).
 Available from Van Meuwen.